michaeljclark/rv8/README.md

 syscall simulator, a RISC-V full system emulator that implements the RISC-V 1.9.1 privileged specification and an x86-64 binary translator.

-The future goals of the RISC-V Meta project are:
+The future goals of the rv8 project are:

 - Concise metadata representing the RISC-V ISA
 - Tools for metadata-based generation of source and documentation